sagemath/sagewiki_to_gh-2022-10-10/TentativeConventions.md

 = Branch naming conventions =

+=== Local machine ===

- * On your local machine you can call your branches however you like.
+On your local machine you can call your branches however you like.
 However, it might be useful to use the same names that you use on trac.
 {{{
 <mystuff>
 }}}

+=== Trac with single author ===

- * If you are working on a branch yourself, then it is best to put your patches on trac in your personal space
+If you are working on a branch yourself, then it is best to put your patches on trac in your personal space
 {{{
 u/<myname>/<mystuff>
 }}}

+=== Trac with collaboration ===

- * If you collaborate on a branch with others or have already a ticket number, then please put your branch on the public space and mark it as combinat
+If you collaborate on a branch with others or have already a ticket number, then please put your branch on the public space and mark it as combinat
 {{{
 public/combinat/<mystuff>
 }}}

+=== Naming and searching ===

- * The branch name should be descriptive.
+The branch name should be descriptive.
 If you have a ticket number (say 10305) that should be the first part of the name.
 The rest should describe what is in the branch, so people can easily search it
 {{{
 public/combinat/10305-partition-tableaux
 }}}